 We will not share your personal information to overseas recipients without your consent unless:

 We recognise the importance of securing your personal information.
 There are always risks involved when you send information by the internet.
 You should assess these potential risks when deciding whether to use our online services.
-We have implemented procedures to ensure your personal information is as safe as possible.
+We have implemented procedures to ensure your personal information is as safe as practicable.
 To the extent we use paper files, they are stored in secure areas.
-Your personal information is generally stored in our computer database.
+Your personal information is generally stored in our encrypted computer database.